People think workplace bullying is about blue-collar workers. Yet surveys show office bullying is common too.

 International research and anecdotal evidence from Australia and New Zealand suggests the worst industries for bullying are education, healthcare, social services and voluntary work.

 The Morgan and Banks survey identified tourism as a problem industry.
-There’s also evidence bullying is more widespread in the government than in private industry, though this may reflect the willingness of government workers to report bullying.
+There’s also evidence bullying is more widespread in the government than in private industry.
+Although this may reflect the willingness of government workers to report bullying.

 Until recently there wasn’t much formal awareness of bullying as a problem.
-To some extent the increasing number of reported cases reflects the fact that employees are only just becoming used to being able to report bullying.
+The increasing number of reported cases reflects the fact that employees are only just becoming used to being able to report bullying.

 White-collar unions say outsourced operations and understaffed workplaces are ideal breeding grounds for middle management bullies.
 There’s evidence bosses, who are themselves under undue pressure, turn into workplace bullies as a misguided coping strategy.

 Bullying takes a number of forms.
 At one end of the spectrum are malicious rumours, over critical work evaluation and physical or verbal isolation.
 At the more extreme end there are direct verbal threats and physical violence.

 Deaths as a result of workplace bullying are thankfully rare, but they happen.

 Bullying has been a feature of the workplace for most of human history.
 No doubt when the senior public works managers of Ancient Egypt floated down the Nile on their annual off-site management brainstorming session some bright spark figured whipping might incentivise pyramid-building.